jzzhang3/jzzhang3.github.io/_pages/about.md

 1) Develop fast motion planning algorithms that enable robots to make and break contact efficiently and robustly.

-2) Design sample efficient, end-to-end, Reinforcement Learning algorithms for multi-robot communication and collaboration in partially observable settings.
+2) Design scable, sample efficient, end-to-end Reinforcement Learning algorithms for multi-robot communication and collaboration in partially observable settings.